The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ### Practice #28

-Don't use `using namespace`.
+Avoid `using namespace`.
 It is just asking for conflicts and doesn't explicity declare what in the namespace is being used.
 Use `using namespace::symbol;` instead.
-And especially NEVER EVER EVER `using namespace std`.
+And especially not `using namespace std`.

 The following is especially confused because it is trying to "use" the symbols in code that are already in the MacroPlace namespace.